kaylieverner/Day-Planner/README.md

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
-THEN the current day is displayed at the top of the calendar
+THEN the current day is displayed at the top of the calendar WHEN I scroll down

-//use the moment function to insert the date

-WHEN I scroll down
 THEN I am presented with timeblocks for standard business hours

-// create HTML elements (boostrap cards? styled divs?) timeblocks for hours of 9-5
-//give them IDs for manipulation and data storage later

 WHEN I view the timeblocks for that day
 THEN each timeblock is color coded to indicate whether it is in the past, present, or future